You bought a home to make your life better, not worse.

 and to let you know if it’s not right for you.

-My name is Brett Weiss, and for more than twenty years I’ve fought hard
+My name is Brett Weiss, and for the past thirty years I’ve fought hard

 for consumers throughout Maryland and Washington, D.C.
 I’ve put my